seattletimes/opensesme/README.md

 - `ACTION_NAME` - A unique name for the config/action being performed
 - `INPUT_DIR` - Where OpenSESME will watch for files to appear
+- `ARCHIVE` - Boolean to indicate whether or not a 'clean' copy of the file is to be archived
-- `ARCHIVE_DIR` - Where OpenSESME will place unaltered copies of incoming files
+- `ARCHIVE_DIR` - Where OpenSESME will place unaltered copies of incoming files if `ARCHIVE` is `true`
+- `MODIFY` - Boolean to indicate whether or not the file is to be modified (i.e. `sed`, `tr`, etc)
 - `OUTPUT_DIR` - Destination for moved files

 Planned improvements:
-- Support for `PERFORM` - to specify modifications to be performed to a file (i.e. `sed`, `tr`, etc)
+- Support for `PERFORM` - to specify modifications to be performed to a file (i.e. `sed`, `tr`, etc) if `MODIFY` is `true`
 - Support for `TARGET` - to specify filenames to look for
 - Support for starting opensesme with flags to specify single configs, etc
-- Support for process tracking - linking PIDs with Action Names, for starting and stopping via a control script
+- Support for process tracking - linking PIDs with Action Names, for starting, status, and stopping via a control script, preventing multiple instances of the same action, etc

 *Thanks to Orville Broadbeak, Skyler Bunny, and Yaro Kasear for help with this project.*